DeviateFromThePlan/WME-Birthdays-Discuss/README.md

 Half written by ChatGPT (work smarter not harder lol).
 Image has been taken from the original version of the script.

+I should also give a massive thanks to fmis13 on Discord for finding the code to pull the birthdays.
+Massive shoutout.

 Pulls Birthdays from this link: https://www.waze.com/discuss/cakeday/birthdays/today
 #
 <p align="center"><a href="https://github.com/DeviateFromThePlan/WME-Birthdays-Discuss/releases/latest/download/WME-Birthdays-Discuss.user.js"><img src="https://i.ibb.co/JzHFKzj/button-install-here.png"></a></p>